The Import-One-Stop-Shop (IOSS)

 - to fulfil the obligations under the IOSS regulation

 - in the name and on behalf of the merchant

 (see Sales Tax Application Decree of the Federal Ministry of Finance (UStAE) 2010 on § 18k UStG, paragraph 10).

 Is there an obligation for online merchants and interfaces to use the IOSS?

 Suppose a merchant decides not to participate in the IOSS system.
-In that case, he is obliged to register individually in all EU Member States.
+In that case, he must register individually in all EU Member States.
 He concludes transactions subject to VAT.
-Under this optional special arrangement, the import VAT is collected by the transport company (e.g., courier service provider) from the consignees.
-The carriers pay the retained VAT amounts to the customs administration in the following month.
+Under this optional special arrangement, the import VAT is collected from the consignees by the transport company (e.g., courier service provider).
+The carriers pay the retained VAT amounts to the customs administration the following month.